 This perk is a favorite of many travelers because it is so versatile and easy to use.
 You receive $300 in statement credits for general travel purchases.
-This credit is the best way to make up for most of the Reserve’s $450 annual fee.
-The credit is not restricted to just airfare, hotels, or incidentals, which makes it very accessible.
+This credit is the best way to make up for part of the Reserve’s $550 annual fee.
+The credit is not restricted to just airfare, hotels, or incidentals, making it very accessible.

 All purchases that are normally under Chase’s “Travel” bonus category are eligible.
-But you can’t receive 3x points and use the credit at the same time.
+But you cannot receive 3x points and use the credit at the same time.

 Door Dash Benefits

-The Chase Sapphire Reserve is offering DoorDash benefits for cardholders.
+The Chase Sapphire Reserve is offering DoorDash benefits until the end of 2021.
 Benefits include a $60 annual DoorDash credit (for 2020 and 2021) and DashPass membership for up to two years.
 This is huge for those who want food delivered to their house instead of going out to eat.

 Lyft Pink Membership

-Lyft Pink membership is a great way for cardholders to save money when using Lyft.
+Lyft Pink membership is a great way to save money when using Lyft.
 This benefit usually costs $20 per month and members will save 15% on Lyft rides along with other benefits.